 Develop Plots Beyond Tag Lines (or Brand Placement)Somewhere over the years, taglines and brand placement have replaced compelling stories.
 It's not that the show isn't heartfelt or the characters aren't engaging, but we mostly become aware of what they're up against by how many times a theme is declared: The Dark One, Light, Dark, Evil, Curse, The Author, Happy Endings, Untold Stories.
-And Disney doesn't have a problem dropping in non-fairytale franchises like Star Wars and Pirates of the Carribean as running gags or cash-in on newer Disney Princess films like Frozen or Brave.
+And Disney doesn't have a problem dropping in non-fairytale franchises like Star Wars or its newest Princesses like Frozen or Brave.
 (WHERE'S TIANA, BTW?)

 Personally, season one is my favorite because Emma was 'cast' as the Savior, but she didn't want the job.
 Instead of everyone pointing out her role in every other sentence, her actions spoke louder.
-She tried to distance herself from fate, but everything she did set the town up to be freed from Regina's curse.
-Swan was the Chosen One but the story explored her and other characters' Enchanted Forest pasts to deepen who they were in Storybrooke, created engaging feuds, and develop rich alternative worlds.
+She tried to distance herself from fate, but everything she did freed the town from Regina's curse.
+Swan was the Chosen One but the story explored her and other character's Enchanted Forest pasts to deepen who they were in Storybrooke, created engaging feuds, and develop rich alternative worlds.

 In recent seasons, dots don't consistently connect beyond basic themes or summing things up to Magic or Memory Wipe.
-Depending on which season(s) are your favorite, the show has proven individual and collective quests of the heart can be successful and exciting - but the show must ultimately stop closing the book on good storytelling.
+Depending on which season(s) are your favorite, the show has proven individual and collective quests of the heart can be successful, but the show must stop closing the book on good storytelling.

 What do you think?
 Does Once Upon A Time need to be saved?